hamyyy/SFML-Template/README.md

 **MAX_PARALLEL_JOBS**:
 Max number of parallel jobs to run, based on number of cpus cores available

+**CLEAN_OUTPUT**:
+If set to 'true', the build output will only show the path/filename of the source file being built as well as the linking step and a couple helpful messages.
+All other commands will be hidden (including assembly dumps)

 **LIB_DIRS**:
 Add any additional lib directories (full path)
 ```makefile